Nayann23/PROJECT-DOCUMENTATION-HUB/PHISHGUARD-INTELLIGENT-URL-PHISHING-DETECTION-SYSTEM/README.md

 - **No actual threat analysis is performed on webpages**
 - **Not intended as a primary cybersecurity product**
 - **Ideal for learning, prototyping, and demonstrating phishing detection logic**
+- **Includes a lightweight authentication system for demonstrating controlled access and secure user workflows in phishing analysis platforms.**

 ----